Point On Wave Capacitor Bank Switching

 A home's electrical system can't always provide enough electricity to power up an AC unit, so a start capacitor provides enough extra energy, then turns off once the home's electrical grid can power the motor on its own.
 This is a common AC capacitor to replace and typically runs between $9 and $25.

-What is the behaviour of a capacitor in DC Circuit?
+Why is the capacitance change of a resonance capacitor small?

 • Tantalum capacitor installation